-The pay policy will be reviewed on an annual basis and any changes will be approved in advance of each new financial year.
+The pay policy will be reviewed on an annual basis and will be approved by Full Council in advance of each new financial year.

 The pay policy statement can be amended during the course of any financial year, but only by a resolution of the Full Council.
-If it is amended during the year to which it relates, the revised version of the statement will be published as soon as reasonably practicable.
+The revised version of the statement will be published as soon as reasonably practicable.